Jan. 5, 842 A.D. – Al-Mu'tasim, the Iraqi 8th Abbasid caliph, died at the age of 45 or 46 in Samarra.

 Jan.
-5, 1967 - On this day during the Vietnam War, 1st Battalion, 9th U.S. Marines and South Vietnamese Marine Brigade Force Bravo conducted amphibious operations in the Kien Hoa Province in the Mekong Delta, located 62 miles south of Saigon.
-This action, part of Operation Deckhouse V, marked the first time that U.S. combat troops were used in the Mekong Delta.
-The target area, called the Thanh Phu Secret Zone by the Viet Cong guerrillas, was believed to contain communist ammunition dumps, ordinance and engineering workshops, hospitals, and indoctrination centers.
-During the course of the operation, which lasted until Jan.
-15, seven U.S. Marines and 21 Viet Cong were killed.
+5, 1967 - On this day during the Vietnam War, 1st Battalion, 9th U.S. Marines and South Vietnamese Marine Brigade Force Bravo conducted amphibious operations in the Kien Hoa Province in the Mekong Delta, located 62 miles south of Saigon, as part of Operation Deckhouse V, the first time that U.S. combat troops were used in the Mekong Delta.

 Jan.
-5, 1969 – During the Vietnam War, President-elect Richard Nixon named Henry Cabot Lodge to succeed W. Averell Harriman as chief U.S. negotiator at the Paris peace talks.
-Lawrence Edward Walsh, a New York lawyer and former deputy attorney general, was named deputy chief negotiator to replace Cyrus R. Vance.
-Marshall Green, an Asian affairs expert and ambassador to Indonesia, was assigned to assist the negotiating team.
-The peace talks started on May 10, 1968, but had been plagued from the beginning by procedural questions that inhibited any meaningful negotiations or progress.
-Unfortunately, the change in personnel had no effect in fostering more meaningful negotiations.
+5, 1969 – During the Vietnam War, President-elect Richard Nixon named Henry Cabot Lodge to succeed W. Averell Harriman as chief U.S. negotiator at the Paris peace talks, Lawrence Edward Walsh, a New York lawyer and former deputy attorney general, was named deputy chief negotiator to replace Cyrus R. Vance, and Marshall Green, an Asian affairs expert and ambassador to Indonesia, was assigned to assist the negotiating team.

 Jan.
 5, 1972 – Gaineswood in Demopolis, Ala. was added to the National Register of Historic Places.